instant-technologies/chimesamples/Bot_Before_Chime/Bot_Before_Chime/README.md

 ## Technical Discussion

-To run this project against a Chime instance, you will need the following information on a Chime bot framework endpoint (dispatcher) found in customerbot.cs
+To run this project against a Chime instance, you will need the following information on a Chime bot framework endpoint (dispatcher) found in SampleBot.cs
 ```bash
 bot.BotId = "MSAppId";
 bot.BotName = "Directline Bot Name";